ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

       - How does weather or seasonal variations impact the usage patterns of annual members and casual riders?

-      - Do annual members and casual riders exhibit different trends in ride patterns over time?

       - Are there distinct preferences or behaviors in terms of bike usage during weekdays versus weekends for annual members and casual riders?